“Love It Like a Local” is the theme heard in Cannon Beach, a marketing call unveiled at the chamber’s recent 50th anniversary party in February.

 “So many people do it already, let’s make it a ‘whole-town thing,’” Paino said.

-City Councilor Robin Risley asked the chamber to work with Americans for the Arts when the national organization returns to survey the impact of the arts on Clatsop County.
+At a March work session, City Councilor Robin Risley asked the chamber to work with Americans for the Arts when the national organization returns to survey the impact of the arts on Clatsop County.

 She emphasized promoting Cannon Beach as an arts community and urged Paino to promote the art trail.